Skills Data Science Hybrid Research Router and Specialist Delegate

 • WebSearch + WebFetch — Required for fallback workflow

 • Specialist skills — Required for delegation: pulse, grants, litreview, syllabus, patent, dossier.
-If a specialist is missing, the router skips it in classification and routes to fallback instead.
+If a specialist is missing, the router skips it and routes to fallback instead.

 • Node.js docx library — Required if user picks document output (Q2 = standalone)